lotoohe-space/XTinyModbus/README.md

 0.Log
 ----

+2020/4/23
+Slave 	Fixes a BUG in the CRC macro.<br>
+		Fixed discrete mapping table master and slave size inconsistency BUG.<br>
+Master 	Fixes bugs that cause errors in read commands and dependent variables.<br>

+The serial port initialization location is changed to md_rtu_serial.c and mdm_rtu_serial.c.<br>
+Fixed some naming conventions.<br>

 2020/4/13
 Slave adds the send cache, which is optional and enabled by default through the macro configuration in md_rtu_fun. h.<br>